Arthritis

 ACCESS TO SOFA.
 If your pet is allowed on the furniture then this can be an issue especially for arthritic cats - you can use small stools to make a stepped route up.

 So there's quite a bit that can be done to help older pets living with arthritis.
-There's a facebook page run by Canine Arthritis Management that you may find useful.
+There's a facebook page run by Canine Arthritis Management that you may find useful and a handout produced by ISFM for owners of cats with arthritis.